-Shortlisted applicants will be invited to take part in interviews and half-day assessment events.
-The number of students offered positions will depend on the quality of the applicants and the business needs of Thomson Reuters in the recruitment year.
+Shortlisted applicants will be invited to take part in writing tests, interviews and half-day assessment events.
+The number of positions on offer will depend on the quality of the applicants and the business needs of Thomson Reuters in the recruitment year.

 A few tips for completing your application:

 For upcoming student events or more details, please contact the Graduate Programs Team.firstname.lastname@example.org

 Political Science, Yale University, US

 The training was invaluable to my development as a journalist.
 At the end of it, most trainees are prepared to report on whatever situation they’re thrown into, regardless of whether it is about economics, energy markets or general news.
 Looking back on my nine months in London, I think all of us trainees departed for foreign postings as not only better writers but also more confident in ourselves and our abilities as journalists.

 The best bit about working in east Africa is the unpredictability.
 My favourite moments are those phone calls from the editor, telling me a great story is unfolding in a remote part of Kenya or elsewhere in the region, and asking very politely if I would mind jumping on the next plane to Zanzibar or Somalia.
 Needless to say, my answer is always: ‘Yes, I’d love to go’.

 The Trainee Programme taught me the impact of financial markets and trends on the world’s most important political developments, and how to explain those connections to a world audience through clear and concise writing.

 I used what I learned about reporting on foreign exchange, macroeconomics and politics almost immediately on my first assignment as a correspondent, covering Iran out of Dubai.
 A drop in the Iranian rial sparked protests in the fall of 2012 and is still having repercussions for Iranians, the country’s economy, and its leaders.